craigfrancis/framework/framework/0.1/doc/helpers/loading.md

 				// If you need to change the url (e.g. adding an id)

 			$loading->start('Starting action');
-				// A string will replace [MESSAGE] in the template,
+				// This string will replace [MESSAGE] in the template,
-				// or use an array for multiple tags.
+				// or you can use an array for multiple tags.

 			sleep(5);